 The run around the chicken coop should be larger than the coop itself, in that way you chickens can peck and play in a safe space.
 Make sure that you close the run on every side, and if you have flying predator problems it would be nice to close off the top of the run with some chicken wire in order to provide sunlight and extra protection to your chickens.
 You run needs to have room for your whole flock to move freely, have dust baths and for you to place some toys and play with your chickens.

-You Need To Provide Some Extra Closed Space For The New Chickens In Your Flock
+5. Extra Space for New Chickens in Your Flock